 This project is run out of the belief that local people have the will and the ability to conserve their own forests and will do so when given guidance and support.

 The main presentations were provided by Dr. Robert Horwich of Community Conservation.
-The participants included NGO’s, universities, government agencies, local organizations, educational representatives, media, tourist agents and most importantly representatives from many communities in Amazonas and San Martin.
-We made sure to invite representatives of all local groups which are currently working to create conservation areas.
-Many gave talks and shared their experiences and all participated in group activities that led to important contacts between organizations and individuals, as well as better understanding of the dificulties local conservation initiators face.individuals and local communities and the institutions that support conservation initiatives.
+The participants included NGOs, universities, government agencies, local organizations, educational representatives, media, tourist agents, and most importantly, representatives from many communities in Amazonas and San Martin.
+We made sure to invite representatives of all the local groups that are currently working to create conservation areas.
+Many gave talks and shared their experiences and all participated in group activities that led to important contacts between organizations and individuals, as well as better understanding of the difficulties faced by local conservation initiators, individuals, and local communities, and the institutions that support conservation initiatives.